USEPA/AMET/docs/AMET_Users_Guide_v15.md

 | **AMET\_NOAA\_ESRL\_O3**         | y/n; Flag to include the NOAA ESLR ozone data in the analysis |
 | **AMET\_TOAR**                   | y/n; Flag to include the TOAR global network data in the analysis |

-Also note that all AQ analysis scripts make use of the Network.input input file.
+Also note that all AQ analysis scripts make use of the Network input file.
 This file contains information about each observational network available to the project that is needed by the R scripts.
 More information about this file can be found in [Appendix B](#Appendix_B).